PX4/PX4-Autopilot/nuttx/configs/stm3240g-eval/README.txt

 Configuration Options
 ---------------------
 Internal SRAM is available in all members of the STM32 family.
-The F4 family also contains internal TCM SRAM.
+The F4 family also contains internal CCM SRAM.
 This SRAM is different because it cannot be used for DMA.
-So if DMA needed, then the following should be defined to exclude TCM SRAM from the heap:
+So if DMA needed, then the following should be defined to exclude CCM SRAM from the heap:

-  CONFIG_STM32_TCMEXCLUDE    : Exclude TCM SRAM from the HEAP
+  CONFIG_STM32_CCMEXCLUDE    : Exclude CCM SRAM from the HEAP

 In addition to internal SRAM, SRAM may also be available through the FSMC.
 In order to use FSMC SRAM, the following additional things need to be